 However, at Torque Detail, we’ve formulated a product that meets a nice balance between ease of application, pro results, being safe to use, and long lasting protection.

-Ceramic Shine by Torque Detail, although it will not last the 5-6 years of a pro grade coating, it does last up to one year which is an incredible amount considering the price of the product and how long it will take you to apply.
+Ceramic Spray by Torque Detail, although it will not last the 5-6 years of a pro grade coating, it does last up to one year which is an incredible amount considering the price of the product and how long it will take you to apply.

 Just check out some of our incredible customer success photos below!